AndresKasekamp/foss4g-2025/README.md

 node 03-get-coordinates.js
 ```

 Then the visualization was done in QGIS and the final output can be seen in [output/foss4g-2025-kasekamp.png](output/foss4g-2025-kasekamp.png).
+Intermediate outputs are in [data](/data/) directory.

 ## 🤴 Contact